oemof/tespy/README.rst

   pip install tespy

 If you want to use the latest features, you might want to install the **developer version**.
-See section `'Developing tespy insert correct link here ' <http://oemof.readthedocs.io/en/latest/developing_oemof.html>`_ for more information.
+See section `'Developing ' <http://oemof.readthedocs.io/en/latest/developing_oemof.html>`_ for more information.
 The developer version is not recommended for productive use.

 Examples
 ========